Active Prompt Learning with Vision-Language Model Priors: Active Learning with Conserved Budgets

-\textbf{Active Learning with Fixed Budgets.} For fair comparisons, we evaluate our~\sftype{CB+SQ} alongside with baselines over eight rounds, as illustrated in Figures~\ref{fig:main-graph} and~\ref{fig:sup-graph}.
+For fair comparisons, we evaluate our~\sftype{CB+SQ} alongside with baselines over eight rounds, as illustrated in Figure~\ref{fig:main-graph}.
 However, thanks to our selective querying in Section~\ref{sec:budget-saving}, we conserve budgets for each round.
-Here, we conduct additional experiments using the same budget.
+Here, we conduct additional experiments using the conserved budget.
 Figure~\ref{fig:sup-full} shows that our~\sftype{CB+SQ} outperforms the baselines under various budget scenarios.

-\textbf{Extensions to SOTA Model-Centric Prompt Learning Methods.} In Table~\ref{tab:main-table}, we integrate our~\sftype{CB} acquisition function with SOTA model-centric prompt learning methods, utilizing given 1-shot labeled datasets, where each class contains a single image, \ie $B = |\mathcal{C}|$.
-In Table~\ref{tab:sup-table}, we extend our experiments to 2-shot labeled datasets, where each class contains two images, \ie $B = 2 \times |\mathcal{C}|$.
-Our~\sftype{CB} and~\sftype{CB}*-based datasets consistently outperform conventional few-shot labeled datasets across nine datasets.
-Importantly, our data-centric approach is compatible with existing model-centric approaches, offering further efficiency in adapting VLMs to new tasks.

-\textbf{Base-to-Novel Generalization.} In Table~\ref{tab:base-to-novel}, our~\sftype{CB} acquisition achieves superior harmonic mean accuracy compared to~\sftype{Random} in the initial round.
-Here, we further extend our experiments across eight rounds.
-After the initial round, our method transitions to~\sftype{CB+SQ}, as selective querying becomes applicable from the second round onward.
-Figure~\ref{fig:sup-harmonic} illustrates the higher generalization capabilities of our~\sftype{CB+SQ} compared to other baselines.
-Specifically, the benefit of our method is pronounced in the initial round.